Skip navigation

 What do the results mean?

-Your TSH test results can tell you if your thyroid is making too much or too little thyroid.
+Your TSH test results can tell you if your thyroid is making too much or too little hormones.
 But the test can't explain why your TSH levels may be too high or too low.

 If your test results aren't normal, your provider will probably order other thyroid blood tests to find out what's causing your thyroid problem.
 These blood tests may include: